disq/ledcontrol/README.md

 - White/grey: You're changing the brightness.
 - Red: You're now changing the cycling speed.

-In the yellow or orange modes, cycling of colours is stopped with the first encoder click.
-Press button B to reenable.
+In the yellow or orange modes, cycling of colours is stopped with the first encoder click and the board LED is lit.
+Press button B to re-enable.

 Cycling remains as-is when you're changing brightness or speed.

 Tip: Double-click the Captain Resetti to put it in bootloader mode.